BlueKittyMeow/Emil/characters/klara/profile.md

 - Transformation of weakness into strength
 - Ultimate cost of love
 - Medical specimen vs human dignity
+- The gradual, inevitable ossification of the self
+- The transformation of living tissue into something preserved and permanent
+- The value of rare conditions to scientific collectors

 ## Legacy in Story
 - Her sacrifice haunts Emil